Updated: 6/17/2025

 Things to Do

 9 miles of hiking trails wind all around the lake, through lush forests and over airy hills.
-Many spots along the trails open up to beautiful vistas, overlooking the lake, surrounding hills, and sunsets that make the area something special.
+Many spots along the trails open up to beautiful vistas, overlooking the lake, the surrounding hills, and sunsets that make the area something special.

 Pecan Flats is a 3-mile self-guided trail that is perfect for beginners and families looking to enjoy a scenic hike.
 Swimming, birdwatching, fishing, and many watersports are welcome on the lake, with a large no-wake zone set aside for canoeing, kayaking, and paddleboarding.